 These numbers and statistics can be overwhelming, paralyzing even.
 In his book A Walk Across the Sun, author and LMPG advisor Corban Addison writes: “Someone once asked Mother Teresa how she dealt with world poverty.
 Do you know what she said?
 ‘You do the thing that’s in front of you.”
 This is what we mean when we talk about “being compassionate on purpose.”
 We intentionally focus on the needs in front of us and see where God leads us.
 With this in mind, read Nathan’s story.

 Questions for small group discussion

 - Where does trafficking occur?
 How do you find out?

 This afternoon, your group will be engaging in and documenting conversations with vulnerable people.
 Through these conversations, you will learn to understand and reach those most vulnerable in the local church and community, to effectively proclaim and demonstrate the gospel.

 Keep in mind, you do not know who is or is not vulnerable.
 Sometimes we have a tendency to “screen” or “stereotype” those that are vulnerable.
 You really don’t know until you talk to someone what types of vulnerability they face.
 The only way to know is to have a conversation with them.

-As your group talks and engages with “community stakeholders,” each of you in your respective groups has a significant role to play:
+Today, your group will be talking with those who are “community stakeholders.”
+Each of you in your respective groups has a significant role to play:

 - Navigator: You will guide your team throughout the city.
 You will use “CityMapper” or “Google Maps” to make sure that everyone arrives safely on site all week.
 Today, you will find and locate the church, where you will begin, in your assigned neighborhood.